lmorchard/fireriver/README.md

 * Fireriver lets you know whenever it notices a feed on any page you visit, and gives you the option to subscribe to that page or ignore it.

-* You can add Live Bookmarks to the "Fireriver Feeds" folder, and Fireriver will include them in the river.
+* You can manually add a Live Bookmark to the "Fireriver Feeds" folder, and Fireriver will include them in the river.

 * If you delete a Live Bookmark from the "Fireriver Feeds" folder, Fireriver will try not to add that feed again.

+* Feedriver will try not to show you things you've seen before.

 * You can hide feeds you don't care about.
 Once hidden, you can find them at the bottom of the page to reveal again.